matt_littlebits — 2014-05-14T17:37:47-04:00 — #1

 - Connect Arduino module to computer via USB cable

-- Snap power module + battery and cable to Arduino module [USB does not power module].
+- Snap power module + battery and cable to any of the 3 inputs on the Arduino module [USB does not power module].

 - Snap together any needed input, output or wire modules.

 The first thing you will need to do is download the Arduino IDE (Integrated Development Environment).
 This is the software program used to write code (“sketches” in Arduino terms) and upload it to the Arduino module.
 The Arduino IDE is free to download and can be found here, both for Mac and PC.

 Once you've installed the Arduino IDE, you can open up a sketch and start coding.
 If you are new to programming, we recommend you go through some of the sketch project tutorials we have posted.
 Start with the Blink sketch for example.

 Once you have the sketch window open, you can connect your Arduino module to the computer via a micro USB cable.
 Unlike conventional Arduino boards, the USB connection only provides a data connection.
 Like all littleBits modules, the Arduino module requires a power module to function.
 This includes when you are uploading a sketch.

 With the Arduino module powered, the computer should now recognize a connection and you might see the RX LED flash.
 You'll now need to select what kind of Arduino you are using in the menu bar.
 Go to the "Tools" drop down in the menu bar and select Arduino Leonardo in the "Boards" section.